We individually and as a country have great challenges. The Prophet Zechariah explained great mountains in front of us would become plain.

 What is the Biggest Muscle?

 The gluteus maximus.
 The gluteus maximus is responsible for stabilizing the hip joint and plays a big role in our ability to move our thighs.
+With a name like gluetus MAXimus it shouldn't be hard to remember it's the biggest muscle in the body.

 What is the strongest muscle in the body?